oerpub/oerpub.uidesigns.editor/designs/book-metadata-format.md

 To be as compatible as possible with others, we will use schema.org and microdata.
 If possible, it would be great to be able to include as much as possible of the metadata in the body, like the book title, authors, and summary.
 We have to make sure that the epub reader can handle adding these to the nav file.

-In the table below, we are just showing the meta representations, but will include examples that use in-body microdata also.
+In the table below, we are just showing the meta representations, but the sample file linked at the bottom includes examples that use in-body microdata also.

+The following should go into the body as long as the reader can handle them \(or be made to\).
+* Title
+* Authors
+* Publisher
+* Abstract/Summary \(the description field\)

 ### Mapping table for the nav file